 - Educational Information and Seminars

 - File for Life

 Annual Bloodmobile is offered on March 11, 2021 from 1:00 pm - 7:00 pm in the Social Hall.

 Aging Eyes Initiative is a program available from the State Services for the Blind that serves individuals 55+ experiencing various degrees of vision loss.
 For more information, please contact Lori Hannasch at 651-209-8590 or Lori.Hannasch@sjn.org.

-CPR/AED training is offered twice a year in the spring and fall.
-Watch for upcoming dates!
+CPR/AED training will resume when Covid-19 restrictions have been lifted.
+Offered in the spring and fall.
+Watch for upcoming dates.

 Educational Information is offered monthly through bulletin boards that address specific health related information.

 Educational Seminar Series are designed to support and meet the needs of our parish community.
 Presentations are on topics beneficial to family caregivers.
-Upcoming events for 2018-2019:
+Upcoming events: